verdaux/BookNotes/Phrases/Catchphrase.md

 - [ ] Amateur goofball
 - [ ] Backhanded compliment
 - [ ] Born for audio cassettes, forced to use spotify.
+- [ ] Into spontaneous long walks and dance party in the living room